sahachel-flores/thoughtfulAI/README.md

 - **STANDARD**: standard packages (those that are not bulky or heavy) can be handled normally.
 - **SPECIAL**: packages that are either heavy or bulky can't be handled automatically.
 - **REJECTED**: packages that are **both** heavy and bulky are rejected.
 Implement the function sort(width, height, length, mass) (units are centimeters for the dimensions and kilogram for the mass).
 This function must return a string: the name of the stack where the package should go.

+### Test
+pip install pytest
+pytest -q